ImanSafae/PUSH_SWAP/README.md

 This program is the school 42 **push_swap** project.

-Its goal is to **sort a list of integers** with the help of two stacks (with a FIFO principle), and the following operations :
+Its goal is to **sort a list of integers** with the help of two stacks (with a LIFO principle), and the following operations :
 - push A or push B : pushes top element from stack B towards stack A (or vice versa)
 - rotate A or rotate B : first element of stack A (or B) becomes the last one
 - reverse rotate A or reverse rotate B : last element of stack A (or B) becomes the first one